telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 You can control vertical and horizontal scrolling independently.

 When scrolling is enabled, the Grid renders two tables - one for the header area and one for the scrollable data area.
-Take the two tables into account when you need to manually make Javascript or CSS updates to the Grid tables.
+Take the two tables into account when you need to manually make JavaScript or CSS updates to the Grid tables.

 ###### Example